mtcliff/Sample-C-Programs/README.md

 # Sample-Programs

-shell.c : An isimulation of a Unix Shell script written in C. Executes standard commands and alows for piping and redirection.
+shell.c : A simulation of a Unix Shell script written in C. Executes standard commands and alows for piping and redirection.